xduraid/testtt/README.md

 ### 7.3 Terminal Control <a name="terminal-control"></a>

 When running interactively, `xd-shell` manages which process group controls the terminal.
-Foreground jobs are given control of the terminal while running, allowing them to receive keyboard input and terminal-generated signals (`Ctrl+C`, `Ctrl+Z`, etc.).
-The shell regains control of the terminal whenever the foreground job stops or finishes.
+Foreground jobs temporarily take control so they can perform input and output, and the shell regains control whenever the foreground job stops or finishes.

 ---

 ### 7.4 Signal Handling <a name="signal-handling"></a>

+In interactive mode, `xd-shell` installs custom signal handlers to support job control and to prevent the shell itself from being interrupted or suspended.
+The shell ignores several signals that are intended for foreground jobs, including *SIGINT* (`Ctrl+C`), *SIGQUIT* (`Ctrl+\`), *SIGTSTP* (`Ctrl+Z`), *SIGTTIN*, and *SIGTTOU*.
+This ensures that only the foreground job receives these signals.

-`xd-shell` manages several signals to support interactive job control.
-When a job runs in the foreground, terminal-generated signals such as `Ctrl+C` (SIGINT) and `Ctrl+Z` (SIGTSTP) are delivered to that job.
-Background jobs do not receive these signals.
-The shell itself ignores signals that would otherwise terminate or stop it, ensuring that only the foreground job is affected.
-When a job stops or finishes, xd-shell detects this through SIGCHLD and updates its job table accordingly.
+When a job runs in the foreground, its process group receives terminal-generated signals such as *SIGINT* and *SIGTSTP*.
+Background jobs do not receive these signals, if they attempt to read from or write to the terminal, they are stopped with *SIGTTIN* or *SIGTTOU*.

 ---